EtC: Temporal Boundary Expand then Clarify for Weakly Supervised Video Grounding with Multimodal Large Language Model: Experiment

-\textbf{Ablations on the mutual learning strategy.} We conduct ablation studies of the mutual learning strategy on ANC dataset, using CNM \cite{zheng2022weakly} as the baseline.
+\textbf{Ablations of the MLLM and Text Information Expand.} We conduct analytical experiments of the MLLM and Text Information Expand on ANC dataset, using CPL\cite{zheng2022weakly1} as the baseline.
 We discuss the impact of the number of generated descriptions $n_{p}$ per frame during the auxiliary text description generation stage.
-The result in Tab. \ref{tab:np}(a) shows that the best performance is achieved at $n_{p}=5$.
+The result in Tab. \ref{tab:np} (a) shows that the best performance is achieved at $n_{p}=5$.
 Additionally, to obtain the description for the proposed region, we usually randomly sample $n_{f}$ frames from within the pseudo boundaries region.
 From these $n_{f} * n_{p}$ descriptions, we randomly sample one to serve as the description for that region.
-The results in Tab. \ref{tab:nf}(b) show that the performance the model performs optimally when $n_{f}=5$.
+The results in Tab. \ref{tab:nf} (b) show that the performance the model performs optimally when $n_{f}=5$.
 Besides, the descriptions generated by different MLLM also impact the model results.
-As shown in Tab. \ref{tab:mllm}(c), the descriptions produced by BLIP-2 result in superior performance.
+As shown in Tab. \ref{tab:mllm} (c), the descriptions produced by BLIP2 result in superior performance.

-We also supplement the boundary extension and mutual learning strategy ablation experiments with CPL as the baseline model, as shown in Tab \ref{tab:np1}.

 \textbf{Ablations on the PCL.} We conduct ablation studies of PCL on ANC dataset, using CPL \cite{zheng2022weakly1} as the baseline.
 We compare the performance influence of Query-frame (QFM) and Query-description (QDM) matching score in PCL.
-As shown in Tab. \ref{tab:qfm}(a), both QFM and QDM matching score sequence can effectively aiding the model in refining the learnable pseudo boundaries, and the model achieves optimal performance when used simultaneously.
+As shown in Tab. \ref{tab:qfm} (a), both QFM and QDM matching score sequence can effectively aiding the model in refining the learnable pseudo boundaries, and the model achieves optimal performance when used simultaneously.
 Besides, we also analyzed the impact of hyper-parameters $\tau$ and the threshold $\delta$ on the PCL loss.
-As shown in Tab. \ref{tab:t}(b) and (c), the best performance is achieved at $\tau=0.25$ and $\delta=0.15$, individually.

-In this section, we also compare the results of classifying by applying PCL on the initial pseudo-boundary and the extended pseudo-boundary.
+As shown in Tab. \ref{tab:t} (b) and (c), the best performance is achieved at $\tau=0.25$ and $\delta=0.15$, individually.
+Additionally, PCL is designed to improve low-quality pseudo-boundaries.
+The better the initial quality of the pseudo boundaries (i.e., closer to the ground truth), the less impact PCL has, and the opposite is true for lower-quality boundaries.
+To demonstrate PCL's effectiveness, we also compared it with other pseudo label methods in Tab. \ref{tab:pcl1}.
+Our findings show that PCL significantly enhances lower-quality pseudo boundaries, as seen in our results table.
+For instance, for initially low-quality pseudo boundaries, PCL managed to increase their quality by 1.49\% and 0.68\% for Baseline and Mean-Teacher methods, respectively.